-The 2025 fall chum salmon preseason run size projection is less than 200,000 fish, based on the relationship between historical summer chum salmon and fall chum salmon run sizes.
-If the run comes in as projected, it will not meet the drainagewide escapement goal of 300,000-600,000 fish.
-As outlined in the Fall Chum Salmon Management Plan, the projected run size must exceed 300,000 fish to allow subsistence salmon fishing.
-In addition, the run is not anticipated to be large enough to meet the Canadian treaty objectives for fall chum salmon, which are 70,000-104,000 fish in the mainstem Yukon River and 22,000-49,000 fish in the Fishing Branch River.
+Based on inseason assessment, the fall chum salmon run size is projected to be below the drainagewide escapement goal of 300,000-600,000 fish.
+As outlined in the Fall Chum Salmon Management Plan, the projected run size must exceed 300,000 fish to provide subsistence salmon fishing opportunity.
+This year's age-4 return is from a record low parent year escapement that occurred in 2021.
+The run is not anticipated to be large enough to meet U.S. tributary goals or Canadian treaty objectives for fall chum salmon, which are 70,000-104,000 fish in the mainstem Yukon River and 22,000-49,000 fish in the Fishing Branch River.